samareshyadav55/Extracting-Data-From-Twitter-API/README.md

 There is a <b>rtwitter</b> Library It is most useful library in R By using this library we can extract the twitter Limited Rows(up to 3000 rows maximum) From the API.

-You will get API KEYS from Twitter Authentication aPI/
+Create Application(APP)keys from Twitter Developer account and apply on code.

 Two methods follows: